Te Whānau

 Meet the whānau

-Professor Aaron Gilbert, Finance
+Professor Aaron Gilbert, Economics and Finance

 Tainui

-Professor Ella Henry, Entrepreneurship
+Professor Ella Henry, Māori Indigenous Entrepreneurship

 Ngātikahu ki Whangaroa, Te Rārawa, Ngāti Kuri, no Muriwhenua

-Associate Professor Khylee Quince, Law School
+Professor Khylee Quince, Law School

 Ngāpuhi, Te Rōrōa, Ngāti Porou, Ngāti Kahungungu